 What is a Baby Loss Family Advisor™?
 How is it different from a Baby Loss Doula® or Bereavement Doula™?

-Our Baby Loss Family Advisors™ and Baby Loss Doulas® are compassionate navigators who can support bereaved parents and families soon after hearing the news and through the process of meeting and saying goodbye to their baby.
+Our Independent Baby Loss Family Advisors™ and Baby Loss Doulas® are compassionate navigators who can support bereaved parents and families soon after hearing the news and through the process of meeting and saying goodbye to their baby.
 They also can help after discharge, offering referrals, resources, and direct support.
-Postpartum and subsequent care are other services that our Baby Loss Family Advisors™ and Baby Loss Doulas® are invited to be trained to offer.
-A major goal is to help parents be as independent as possible, while recognizing that they may need specific guidance and care, due to shock and lack of preparation/awareness.
-Parents and their families, need well-informed help to understand options, decisions, consequences, stories of others, and resources.
-They get no 'do-overs' so the care they receive must be the BEST!
+Postpartum and Rainbow Loss Advisors/Loss Doulas receive additional training and certification to offer more on-going care and services than those give by Baby Loss Family Advisors™ and Baby Loss Doulas®.
+A major goal is to help parents be as independent and in control as possible, while recognizing that they may need specific guidance advocacy, due to shock and lack of preparation/awareness.
+Many prents and their families, need well-informed advisors like this to help to understand options, decisions, consequences, stories of others, and resources.
+They get no 'do-overs', so the care they receive must be the BEST!

 When we originally started this program, we called our Independent certified care givers 'Baby Loss Doulas' with BLD after their name.
 We have decided to keep that title and offer it to be used by Doulas** who wish to add perinatal loss to their training.
-All others who become certified are invited to receive a BLFA instead.
-Basically, the training and readings are the same, though some of the other requirements are different, given the birth experiences that Doulas already have.
+All others who become certified are invited to receive a BLFA designation instead.
+Basically, the training and readings are the same, though for those who have not had experience giving support during birth (such as doulas, nurses, midwives, doctors...) are required to read and have some more training to be more familiar with birth work.
 Other names (and certification programs) that are protected by our ® include, but are not limited to Bereavement Doula, Stillbirth Doula, Miscarriage Doulas Grief Doula, Perinatal Loss Doula, Postpartum Loss Doula, and Subsequent Pregnancy Doula.
-Some of our Independent Loss Advisors/Loss Doulas choose to use a different title such as Care Companion, Perinatal Hospice Liaison, Miscarriage Navigator, and other related options.
+Some of our Independent Loss Advisors™/Loss Doulas® choose to use a different title such as Care Companion, Perinatal Hospice Liaison, Miscarriage Navigator, and other related options.
 This is encouraged; determine what title is best for you and what is most appropriate for your community.
+You still may use either BLFA or BLD after your name.
+If you are certified in Postpartum, you will have PLA or PLD and Rainbow Baby will be RBA or RBD.

 ** Doulas, are birth professionals who care for mothers-to-be, acting as a servant and support to mothers and couples prior to, during labor and birth, and afterwards.
 We invite all Doulas who wish to be truly helpful to those who have a baby die, to become certified as a Baby Loss Doula® .
-They may use any of the 'loss' Doula titles once certified.
-Another option is to take the full training course (and read the 3 required books Empty Arms, The Birth Partner, and Companioning After a Loss).
+They may use any of the 'loss' Doula titles once certified, but not before.
+Another option is to take the full training course (and read the 3 required books Empty Arms, The Birth Partner -if not already a birth worker, and Companioning After a Loss).
 We call that auditing the training.

 What do they specifically do for families?